MSchmidtCrans/Smoelenboek-3.0/README.md

 7. Check if the PHP script accepts the new array -DONE-

-7. Adapt JS to itterate through more then one entrie from backend.
+7. Adapt JS to itterate through more then one entrie from backend. -DONE-